LucasAldridge/Quartz/content/Tech projects/WANDA/WANDA main page.md

 - When the wakeup keyword is spoken, WANDA wakes up and waits for a question
 - WANDA listens to the question and feeds it into GPT-4 mini
 - GPT-4 response is streamed directly into 11Labs' text to speech AI
-- 11Labs' text to speech AI response is played through MPV in subprocess.
+- 11Labs' text to speech AI response is streamed and output through MPV in subprocess.
 - While playing the response, WANDA listens for a stop keyword, and if heard, stops speaking the response.
 # What features does WANDA include?
 ___